-In 2006 PacifiCorp entered into a Memorandum of Agreement with Sagebrush Steppe Land Trust to acquire properties using the license-required land and water acquisition fund.
-The 2006 memorandum described the process for the trust to acquire properties once approved by the ECC.
+In 2006 PacifiCorp entered into a Memorandum of Agreement (MOA) with Sagebrush Steppe Land Trust to acquire properties using the license-required land and water acquisition fund.
+The 2006 MOA described the process for the trust to acquire properties once approved by the ECC.
 The MOA was updated by PacifiCorp and SSLT during 2012 and the updated MOA received a vote of support from the ECC at its September meeting that year.

-Several conservation properties were under consideration during 2017.
+Several conservation properties were under consideration during 2018.
 However, none closed by the end of the year.
-A major conservation easement project in partnership with USFWS approved by the ECC during 2016 is moving forward and is expected to close during 2018.
+In addition, a major conservation easement project in partnership with USFWS approved by the ECC during 2016 failed to move forward during 2018.

-Table 3.1-3 summarizes the acres, type of acquisition, whether conservation easement or fee title, and length of river bank protected to date.
+Table 6 summarizes the acres, type of acquisition, whether conservation easement or fee title, and length of river bank protected using land and water acquisition funds to date.